pual/couchbase-mobile-portal/md-docs/ready/training/04-using-the-database.md

 #### Getting Started

-- Clone this repo and open the `dotnet\Training.sln` project
+- Download the project below
 - (optional) Update to the latest version of the Couchbase.Lite / Couchbase.Lite.Storage.SQLCipher nuget package, if not already added

 <block class="ios" />